swiftlang/swift-evolution/proposals/NNNN-migration-tooling-for-upcoming-features.md

 Among other things, upcoming features facilitated earlier adoption of improvements and drastically reduced the pressures in our evolutionary model.

-This proposal centers seeks to improve the experience of adopting individual features.
+This proposal seeks to improve the experience of adopting individual features.
 The proposition is that the growing complexity and diversification of Swift calls for a flexible, integrated mechanism for supporting quality assistance